This page was most recently updated on May 8th, 2025

 SECTION 22.02 Non-Discrimination & Equal Opportunity

-SECTION 22.03 Retaliation Is Also Prohibited
+SECTION 22.03 Retaliation is also Prohibited.

 The United Court of the Pikes Peak Empire (UCPPE) encourages reporting of all perceived incidents of discrimination or harassment.
 It is the policy of The United Court of the Pikes Peak Empire (UCPPE) to promptly and thoroughly investigate such reports.
 The United Court of the Pikes Peak Empire (UCPPE) prohibits retaliation against any individual who reports discrimination or harassment or participates in an investigation of such reports.